The what and why of Male Female Separation in Chess

 They don’t get to compete with very well-known male players.
 On the other hand, there are no all-male tournaments.

-But since most regular tournaments are composed of men anyway, advertisers get the
+But since most regular tournaments are composed of men anyway, advertisers get the opportunity there.

 Apart from sponsors, tournament prices are much easier to acquire.
 When the field is a little bit easier, it is a little bit easier to win the tournament.
 And when you win you get the money.